skyiron/web/docs/theming/_index.md

 ## Introduction

-By providing your own theme, you can customize the user experience for your own ownCloud installation.
+By providing your own theme, you can customize the user experience for your own OpenCloud installation.
 This is being achieved by providing a `json` file that contains text snippets (like brand name and slogan), paths to images (e.g. logos or favicon) and design tokens for various color, sizing and spacing parameters.

 This page documents the setup and configuration options, and provides a template for you to get started.

 ## Ways of providing a theme

 Generally, your theming configuration lives inside a `.json` file, e.g. `theme.json`.
-To load this file, it needs to be correctly referenced inside your `config/config.json` (example configurations can be [found on GitHub](https://github.com/owncloud/web/tree/master/config)).
+To load this file, it needs to be correctly referenced inside your `config/config.json` (example configurations can be [found on GitHub](https://github.com/opencloud-eu/web/tree/main/config)).

 To reference your theme, you have two options:

 - Using a URL, e.g. `"theme": "https://externalurl.example.com/theme-name/theme.json",`.
-To avoid CORS issues, please make sure that you host the URL on the same URL as your ownCloud web hosting.
+To avoid CORS issues, please make sure that you host the URL on the same URL as your OpenCloud web hosting.
 - For development and testing purposes, you can store your `theme.json` inside `packages/web-runtime/themes/{theme-name}/` and reference it in the `config.json`.
-However, this isn't recommended for production use since your changes may get lost when updating oCIS or the `web` app in OC10.
+However, this isn't recommended for production use since your changes may get lost when updating OpenCloud.

-**Hint:** If no theme is provided, the loading of your custom theme fails or the theme can't be parsed correctly, the standard ownCloud theme will be loaded as a fallback and an error with further information will be logged on the browser console.
+**Hint:** If no theme is provided, the loading of your custom theme fails or the theme can't be parsed correctly, the standard OpenCloud theme will be loaded as a fallback and an error with further information will be logged on the browser console.

 ## Configuring a theme

-Inside your `theme.json`, there is a `common` key, which is explained in the next section, and a `clients` key: Here, you can find the available ownCloud clients - please note that the documentation below focuses on `web` and check the respective documentation for other clients for details on their themability.
+Inside your `theme.json`, there is a `common` key, which is explained in the next section, and a `clients` key: Here, you can find the available OpenCloud clients - please note that the documentation below focuses on `web` and check the respective documentation for other clients for details on their themability.

 The general top-level structure of a valid `theme.json` is outlined below: